· 21 min read

 After Cyber Monday, gather post-purchase feedback to refine future Cyber Monday strategies.

-You can check out 16 Best Customer Feedback Tools for Websites in 2024, and remember, popups are always an easy way to collect feedback during this important time.
+You can check out 16 Best Customer Feedback Tools for Websites, and remember, popups are always an easy way to collect feedback during this important time.

 You can see below a ready-to-use feedback popup example waiting for you on our Playbook, the comprehensive popup template gallery.